samuelemusiani/project_08574/NOTES.md

     - MTIP: Stands for "Machine Timer Interrupts Pending" (CPU Timer)
     - MEIP: Stands for "Machine External Interrupts Pending" (Devices)

+    MEIP does not work.
+If an external device sends an interrupt it will be 1 corresponding bit based on the table above.

 - gpr[STATE_GPR_LEN]: The `GPRs` are the *General Purpose Registers*.
 There are 32 GPRs (STATE_GPR_LEN) and not all of them are useful.
 In <uriscv/types.h> there are some macros that allow a more human way of addressing these registers.